Jtkozzy/markov/README.md

 https://www.cs.princeton.edu/~bwk/tpop.webpage/code.html

-This version is programmed in Rust and seems to be quite fast.
+This version is programmed in Rust and is pretty fast.